PayGate/PayWeb_PrestaShop_1.6/README.md

 # PayWeb_PrestaShop_1.6
-## DPO PayGate PrestaShop plugin v1.0.1 for PrestaShop v 1.6.x.x
+## PayGate PrestaShop plugin v1.0.1 for PrestaShop v 1.6.x.x

-This is the DPO PayGate PayWeb3 plugin for PrestaShop.
-Please feel free to contact the DPO PayGate support team at support@paygate.co.za should you require any assistance.
+Please note that PrestaShop 1.6 reached end of life as of 1st of July 2019.
+This means that the maintenance of PrestaShop 1.6.1.x is now being performed exclusively by volunteers (https://build.prestashop.com/news/1.6.1.x-what-s-next/).
+For this reason, while the module is still available on Github as an archive, this project is not under active development.

 ## Installation